kdgregory/log4j-aws-appenders/docs/sns.md

 The SNS appender provides the following features:

-* Configurable destination topic, with substitution variables to specify topic name
+* Configurable destination topic, with substitution variables to specify topic name.
 * Optional message subjects, useful for email reporting.
-* Auto-creation of topics
+* Auto-creation of topics.
-* Configurable discard in case of network connectivity issues
+* Configurable discard in case of network connectivity issues.

 ## Configuration